a-paija/Covid-19-Retail-Employment/README.md

 #### **Core Insight:**
 COVID-19 did not simply reduce employment—it reshaped **labor allocation, industry composition, and earnings distribution across the workforce**.

+## 🟩 Key Insight

+COVID-19 created a structural shift in labor markets—altering not only employment levels, but also workforce composition and income distribution.
+Retail experienced disproportionate relative disruption, while service sectors absorbed the largest absolute losses.

 ## 🟨 Retail Employment Impact (Time-Series Analysis)